Hidden on one of Covent Garden's lesser-known streets, the Poetry Café (The Poetry Place) welcomes everyone, not only poets and poetry enthusiasts.

 If you would like regular information about café events and prior knowledge of special events, or you would just like to use the café on a regular basis, then become a member of the café.

-This service is free - you need to either sign our book in the cafe with your email address or join our email list via our contact page.
+This service is free - you need to either sign our book in the café with your email address or join our email list below.
 We require two days to register you as a member of the café.

 Poetry Café (The Poetry Place)